 The goal of this weekend school for kids between 5-12 is to increase reading skills , fluency with computational thinking and programming concepts.

 I Read and Code is a Creative Computing program designed for kids to explore and create!
 The kids read and document their stories in a design workbook, then use SCRATCH to create their characters to come out live with code.
 Children learn how to provide feedback on other students’ projects.

 During summer, we introduces kids between ages 10-18 to Arduino tutorials that bring together craft, electronics, and programming.
 We walk them through the process of making a series of quirky customizable projects including a sparkling bracelet, a glow in the dark bookmark, a fabric piano, and a monster that sings when you hold its hands.

 Play with cutting-edge technologies and learn sewing, programming, and circuit design along the way.
 This program is a great way to introduce girls to engineering.
 After they exit the bootcamp, kids will explore the projects with their friends and parents, REGISTER NOW

-We became a proud member of the #eskills4girls Africa Network.
+We are so excited to have been chosen by the Africa Code Week organizers to become a proud member of the #eskills4girls Africa Network.
 The G20 #eSkills4Girls initiative aims at tackling the existing gender digital divide in particular in low income and developing countries.
 The goal is to globally increase the access of women and girls in the digital world and to boost relevant education and employment opportunities.